centreon/centreon-collect/tests/README.md

 ### Engine
 - [x] **EFHC1**: Engine is configured with hosts and we force checks on one 5 times on bbdo2
 - [x] **EFHC2**: Engine is configured with hosts and we force checks on one 5 times on bbdo2
-- [x] **EFHCU1**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
-Bbdo3 has no impact on this behavior. resources table is cleared before starting broker.
+- [x] **EFHCU1**: Engine is configured with hosts and we force check on one of them 5 times using protocol bbdo3.
+Resources table is cleared before starting broker.
 - [x] **EFHCU2**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
 Bbdo3 has no impact on this behavior.
 - [x] **EPC1**: Check with perl connector
 - [x] **ESS1**: Start-Stop (0s between start/stop) 5 times one instance of engine and no coredump